globehint/globehint.github.io/_templates/prompt-fill-guide-template.md

 - Do not remove the `<meta name="robots" content="noindex, nofollow">` line - I'll remove that myself once I've reviewed the guide.
 - Keep the day-trip card `href` attributes as `#` unless I've told you the real day-trip guides already exist and their URLs.
 - Match the section order and heading structure exactly as given in the template.
+- Do not use em dashes, replace them with other correct alternatives.

 Destination: **[DESTINATION]**